surya-moitra/automate-CRUD-from-search-CRM/README.md

 CRUD operation Classification/Identification with ML
 ****************************************************

--> already built a ML model
+-> already built a ML model.

--> saved it
+-> saved it.

--> the demo will show the Prediction part with the saved model ->  the prediction script will be RESTified and deployed as a Service where:
+-> the demo will show the Prediction part with the saved model.

+->  the prediction script will be RESTified and deployed as a Service where:
         input  = search text
         output = (which)CRUD operation - 1/2/3/4

+.

 -> as we vary the i/p text - the o/p is different.
 Now let us i/p some other category of buscomp which the Model has not seen during Training.